Skip to content

 Internet Access Policy

-Library staff who observe violations of this policy directly or through the reports of other patrons will intercede with the patron in violation.
+Library staff are authorized to take prompt and appropriate actions to enforce this policy.
 The consequences of policy violation may include asking the patron to leave the Library and the grounds for a specified period of time and / or losing some or all of their library privileges.
 Actionable offenses will not be tolerated and will be reported to the appropriate authorities.
+This policy has been written in accordance with The Library Bill of Rights and the freedoms guaranteed by the First Amendment.

 Library Space